uzm99/ENCE_4110_Unai_Zurbano/Lab4/Readme.md

 <img src="IMG/Part_I_TFlipflop_8bit_RTLViewer.png" width="700">

-From this excercices and go on, to aviod double bounce with the switches and the buttons as a harware issue, a 1s counter from previous excercices has been implemented to act as a clock (clk) signal.
+From this exercise onward, to avoid switch and button bouncing (a hardware issue), a 1-second counter from previous labs has been used to act as a clock (clk) signal.

 ### Implementation